Dumplings and wine pairing – at a glance

 - Think of ripe Chardonnays, or fruity rosés to go with your dumpling fillings.

 - The stronger the filling flavour, the harder to pair with a wine

-When speaking of dumplings (or in Chinese ‘Jiaozi’), we are actually talking about a variety of fillings and flavours – from jiucai (garlic chives) and pork dumplings, baicai (Chinese cabbages) and pork dumplings to seafood dumplings.
+When speaking of dumplings (or in Chinese ‘Jiaozi’), this encompasses a variety of fillings and flavours – from jiucai (garlic chives) and pork dumplings, baicai (Chinese cabbage) and pork dumplings to seafood dumplings.